Michał Lorenc: Career

 He was born on 5 October 1955 in Warsaw.
 In 1973, he joined the folk rock band Wolna grupa Bukowina founded by Wojciech Belon and remained one of its members for four years.
 In the 1970s, he collaborated with Marcin Wolski on Polish Radio Programme 3 and frequently appeared on Maciej Zembaty's radio show Zgryz.
-Between 1979-1981, he was one of the members of Teatr panoramiczny together with Jacek Kleyff and Michał Tarkowski.
+Between 1979 and 1981, he was one of the members of Teatr panoramiczny together with Jacek Kleyff and Michał Tarkowski.

 Since his debut in 1979, Lorenc has composed music for more than 150 feature films, documentaries, TV series and theatre performances.
 He has won five Golden Lions at the Gdynia Film Festival and Polish Film Festival Award for best movie score.
 The films and TV series in which his film scores appear include Sekal Has to Die, Little Rose, 300 Miles to Heaven, A Prominent Patient, Ojciec Mateusz, Bastard, Fotoamator, Four Nights with Anna, Kołysanka, Exit in Red, Kanalia, Sauna, Kroll, Deborah, Przedwiośnie, Żurek, Glina, Złoto dezerterów, Amok and Nic.

 In 1996, he wrote the score for Bob Rafelson's film Blood and Wine starring Jack Nicholson, Jennifer Lopez and Michael Caine.
 It was selected by 20th Century Fox film studio for an Academy Award nomination.

 In 2016, to celebrate the 1050 anniversary of the Baptism of Poland as well as the opening of the Temple of Divine Providence in Warsaw, an album entitled Przymierze containing Lorenc's music works was released.
 The same year, he received Poland's highest official distinction - the Order of the White Eagle.
 He is a member of the European Film Academy, the Polish Film Academy and the Czech Film Academy.